Middle Columbia River – John Day Pool GRP

 Europeans and Americans began exploring and trading in the Pacific NW in the late 18th and early 19th centuries.
 In 1792 Captain Robert Gray explored the lower river and named it for his ship, the Columbia Rediva.
 In 1805 the Lewis and Clark Expedition traveled down the Snake and into the Columbia River, arriving at The Dalles/Celilo Falls area, which Clark noted as being a “great mart of trade”.
 Within the next 50 years numerous white settlements were established along the river by people following the Oregon Trail or arriving by ship via the Pacific Ocean.
 The earliest treaties were negotiated with the region’s Native peoples in 1855, and by 1859 Oregon had become a state; Washington followed, with statehood granted in 1889.
 The first salmon cannery was established on the river in 1866.
 In 1873 the USACE began modifying the river to aid navigation by removing obstructions, and from 1876-1915 building canals.

 By taming the rapids, the dams allowed the river to function as an industrial transportation corridor, with ships running import containers and autos east from Portland, OR and Vancouver, WA through a series of locks up to the Tri-Cities area (Kennewick, Pasco, and Richland, WA), before continuing east via the Snake River to Lewiston, Idaho, where they eventually travel on to 43 states.
 As of 2014, more than 4 million tons of petroleum products are received at terminals in Portland each year with approximately half of that volume barged upriver to inland ports.
 The river corridor also provides a route for the transport of grain from farms in the interior of the county to the river’s gateway at the Pacific Ocean.
-The Columbia River is the number one export route in the nation for wheat and barley, number two for soybeans, and the third-largest grain export gateway in the world.
+The Columbia River is the number one export route in the nation for wheat and barley, number two for soybeans, and the third-largest grain export gateway in the world (Port of Longview).

 The dams also provide irrigation and flood control, important to an area with substantial farmland (grains and livestock), as well as hydroelectric power to Oregon and Washington.
 In addition, the Columbia River Gorge, renowned for its stunning beauty and spectacular history, supports tourism in the area, providing a wealth of recreational opportunities such as hiking, fishing, mountain biking, windsurfing, and kayaking.

 Within the MCR, each pool has its own unique attributes and communities.
-The John Day Pool is 76 miles long, has a capacity of 2,530,000 acres/feet.
+The John Day Pool is 76 miles long, has a capacity of 2,530,000 acres/feet (WA Dept. of Ecology).
 This is the last west-east section of the river before the upstream course veers significantly north.
 The western half of the reservoir has very little development surrounding it, while the eastern half has a significant amount of farmland lining the river on both sides.
 Communities on the river include Roosevelt, Paterson, and Plymouth, Washington as well as: Arlington, Boardman, Irrigon, Umatilla, and McNary, Oregon.
 Interstate-82 crosses the river toward between Plymouth and Umatilla connecting eastern Washington to eastern Oregon.

 Climate and Winds